giuliaciardi/giuliaciardi/README.md

 - Hi This is Giulia Ciardi, Consultant and Data Scientist @Deloitte Consulting
-- 🔭 I’m currently working on Python applications
+- 🔭 I’m currently working on IBM cloud, forecasting tasks on telco data
-- 🌱 I’m currently learning Cloud technologies, MLOps and more Python
+- 🌱 I’m currently learning BigData analysis
 - 📫 How to reach me: https://www.linkedin.com/in/giulia-ciardi-20b04ab3/